Preparing tax returns can be a lucrative full-time or part-time business. And it can be easier than you think to become a tax preparer.

 You must register with the Nevada Secretary of State to be a tax preparer in Nevada.
-You register as a documentation preparation service.
+You register as a document preparation service.
 To register, you must pay a $50 fee and obtain a $50,000 surety bond or cash bond.
 You must file these with the Secretary of State.
 Next, you must renew your license every year.
-Registration is done online.
+Registration takes place online.

 You must register with the New York Department of Taxation and Finance every year to work as a tax preparer in New York state.
 To do so, you must:

 - Be 18 years of age or older

 - Have a high school diploma or GED

 - Certify you have met all child support obligations, and